JackSlater777/JS---main-module/README_eng.txt

 Other changes:
 - AI_Value of monsters adjusted according to HotA
 - value, density, and zone restrictions of objects adjusted according to HotA
-- added ability for controlled area shot on creatures with MON_FLAG_SPLASH_SHOOTER by pressing G
 - necromancy forbidden for elementals and mechanical creatures
 - "water" artifacts, spells, and Navigation are forbidden on "land" maps; Heroes with the Navigation specialization are replaced by HotA heroes (Beatrice, Kinkeria)
 - Hourglass of Unfavorable Hour neutralizes luck only if it is positive